 A version of this article appears in the August 25 issue of Aviation Week & Space Technology.
 The European Union is preparing to launch its first fully operational Galileo navigation, positioning and timing satellites Aug.
 22, putting the 28-nation body in line to compete with the U.S. GPS, Russian Glonass and Chinese Beidou systems, even as it finalizes details of Galileo’s use.
 Developed by the European Space Agency (ESA) and owned by the European Commission—the executive ...

-"ESA Investigating Power Anomalies On Testbed Spacecraft" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"ESA Investigating Power Anomalies On Testbed Spacecraft" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.